Enhanced Measurement in Google Analytics 4

 Finding Enhanced Measurement Events in Your Reports

-To view events that you’ve collected, head to your Google Analytics 4 reports and select ‘Events’.
-You will now see events that have been collected into your property, including events sent by the Enhanced Measurement feature.
+To view the events you’ve collected, go to your Google Analytics 4 reports , navigate to 'Reports' and open the 'Events' report under 'Engagement'.
+Here, you’ll see all of the Google Analytics 4 events that have been collected, including those automatically sent by the Enhanced Measurement GA4 feature.

 Enhanced Measurement Event Types